EmiliaLimLab/DE_WS_RNAseq/README.md

 # DE_WS_RNAseq

-Here we present the scripts and data used in the RNA-seq analysis of our submitted manuscript entitled "Woodsmoke and diesel exhaust: distinct transcriptomic profiles in the human airway epithelium" in AJRCMB.
+Here we present the scripts and data used in the RNA-seq analysis of our submitted manuscript entitled "Woodsmoke and diesel exhaust: distinct transcriptomic profiles in the human airway epithelium" in Environment International.

 ## Raw sequence data, processing, and gene quantification